rust-lang/rust/text/0000-stable-simd.md

 SIMD arguments are passed across boundaries and whatnot.

-Again though, note that this section is largely an implementation detail of SIMD in Rust today, though it's enabling the usage Effortsfectively without a lot of codegen errors popping up all over the place.
+Again though, note that this section is largely an implementation detail of SIMD in Rust today, though it's enabling usage without a lot of codegen errors popping up all over the place.

 ## Intrinsics in `std::vendor` and constant arguments

 There are a number of intrinsics on x86 (and other) platforms that require their arguments to be constants rather than decided at runtime.
-For example [`_mm_insert_pi16`] requires its third argument to be a constant value where only the lowest two bits are used.
+For example [`_mm_insert_pi16`][_mm_insert_pi16] requires its third argument to be a constant value where only the lowest two bits are used.
 The Rust type system, however, does not currently have a stable way of expressing this information.

 Eventually we will likely have some form of `const` arguments or `const` machinery to guarantee that these functions are called and monomorphized with